pxlit-projects/project-BjornBovendeerdPXL/architecture/architecture.md

 ## Synchroon
-Het ophalen van posts, comments en reviews.
+Fetching posts, comments and reviews.

 ## Asynchroon
-Het plaatsen van reviews en comments op bestaande posts.
+Adding comments or reviews to existing posts.